Sol-Swipe/.github/profile/README.md

 ## Features ✨

+- **Create a Profile**: Create a new Solswipe user profile using just your Solana wallet!
+Set a custom display name and profile picture!
+Don't forget to update your bio and let the community know what your about!
+- **Follow Users**: Get your friends on Solswipe and follow them using either wallet address to be the first to see their new Solswipe posts!
+- **Post**: Upload your personalized Solswipe content with just the click of a button!
+Remember, you own every piece of content you post on Solswipe!
+If you want to remove a post, simply delete it and it will be removed from the Solana blockchain forever!
+- **Comment**: Like your friends post?
+Let them know what you love about it by commenting on their posts!
+- **Like**: Like other users posts!
 - **Super Like**: Show your love by tipping creators with $swipes!
 - **Personalization**: Enjoy content tailored just for you with our cutting-edge AI.
 - **Earn**: Share in the revenue from all monetization activities simply by holding tokens!